calien666/persisted-sanitized-routing/README.md

 ## Installation

-Only install the extension and configure your persisted pattern mappers as described above.
+Only install the extension and configure your persisted pattern mappers as described above fitting your needs.
+The |sanitized part will respect the field you want to sanitize.